andreibujaki/GatelessGateSharp/README.md

 * Graphics card(s) with the AMD GCN architecture and/or the NVIDIA Maxwell and Pascal architectures.
 * 64-bit Windows operating system.

-Please note that this program has been tested mostly against [AMD Crimson ReLive Beta for Blockchain Workloads (August 23)](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Crimson-ReLive-Edition-Beta-for-Blockchain-Compute-Release-Notes.aspx).
+Please note that this program has been tested mostly against [AMD Radeon Software Adrenalin Edition 17.12.2](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-17.12.2-Release-Notes.aspx).
 Other drivers may or may not work.
-Hardware monitoring/management may not be available with newer drivers.
+For the best performance, please **turn off AMD CrossFire and choose Compute for GPU Workload in Radeon Settings.**

 ## About the DEVFEE